Michal2SAB/XGen-Password-Cracker/README.md

 # Don't know how to install modules and run this bruteforcer?

 If you don't know how to run this.. good, that means it's not for you.

+# Doesn't work?

+If it doesn't work anymore, that means XGen probably saw it and finally patched it.
+Sorry.